Amazon Route 53: Authoritative DNS Management for Production-Grade AWS Architectures

 ConceptDescription

-ALIAS RecordSpecial Route53 type that maps to AWS resources (ALB, CloudFront, S3).
-Works at zone apex, queries are FREE, and it's faster than CNAME
+ALIAS RecordA Route 53-specific record type that maps to AWS resources such as ALB, CloudFront, or S3.
+Works at the zone apex, incurs no query charges, and resolves faster than CNAME.

-TTL (Time To Live)Time in seconds that DNS resolvers cache a record before querying again.
-Low TTL = fast changes but more queries.
-High TTL = fewer queries but slow changes
+TTLTime To Live — the duration in seconds that DNS resolvers cache a record before re-querying.
+Low TTL enables fast changes but generates more queries; high TTL reduces queries but slows propagation.

-Simple RoutingMost basic policy - one record points to one or multiple values without health checks.
-Route53 returns all values, client chooses randomly
+Simple RoutingThe most basic policy — a single record points to one or multiple values without health checks.
+Route 53 returns all values and the client selects randomly.

-Failover RoutingPolicy for DR - defines PRIMARY and SECONDARY resources.
-If primary fails health check, traffic automatically goes to secondary
+Failover RoutingA disaster recovery policy defining PRIMARY and SECONDARY resources.
+When the primary fails its health check, traffic automatically shifts to the secondary.

-Latency-Based RoutingPolicy that sends users to the resource with lowest latency from their location.
-Route53 measures latency to each AWS region and responds with the fastest
+Latency-Based RoutingDirects users to the resource with the lowest latency from their location.
+Route 53 measures latency to each AWS region and responds with the fastest option.

-Geolocation RoutingPolicy that routes traffic based on user's geographic location.
-Useful for compliance (GDPR) and content localization
+Geolocation RoutingRoutes traffic based on the user's geographic location, useful for regulatory compliance — such as GDPR — and content localization.

-Weighted RoutingPolicy that distributes traffic among multiple resources according to assigned weights (percentages).
-Ideal for A/B testing and canary deployments
+Weighted RoutingDistributes traffic among multiple resources according to assigned weights.
+Ideal for A/B testing and canary deployments.

-Multivalue Answer RoutingSimilar to Simple but with health checks.
-Returns multiple healthy values (up to 8), eliminating unhealthy resources from the response
+Multivalue Answer RoutingSimilar to Simple but with health checks enabled.
+Returns multiple healthy values — up to eight — while eliminating unhealthy resources from the response.

-Calculated Health CheckCombines multiple individual health checks with AND/OR logic.
-Allows creating complex health checks based on multiple conditions
+Calculated Health CheckCombines multiple individual health checks with AND/OR logic, enabling complex health assessments based on multiple conditions.

-Set IdentifierUnique ID required when using advanced routing policies (except Simple).
-Allows having multiple records with the same Name but different targets
+Set IdentifierA unique ID required when using advanced routing policies other than Simple.
+Permits multiple records sharing the same Name but targeting different resources.

 Essential AWS CLI Commands